 Writing it yourself gets you fine-grained control over how inputs and outputs are read and written.
 But this also means that you have to choose input and output interfaces.
 Interfaces tell Grand Challenge what kind of data it has to deal with, and where to get or put it.
 Interfaces have to be selected on the Grand Challenge website, and may need to be requested.

-The general principle here is that your Algorithm container will process only one job at a time, and each job will process only one set of inputs.
-You will have to write your scripts to read that one set of inputs from
+The general principle is that your Algorithm container will process one job at a time, and each job will process only one set of inputs.
+So you need to write your scripts to read that one set of inputs from a location in

 CustomAlgorithm would look like the following: